ClickCease Learn how to check any website’s backlinks [For Beginners]

 In this part of the link section, you can sort and filter all your links based on many of their qualities.
 One popular thing to do here is to look for your latest links.
 In this case, you will sort the table by clicking on the “Date” header.

 Next to the “All links” button you will see another button called “New / Lost links”.
 I will not go into detail about it in this section, but the New/Lost link scanner is a very handy tool for seeing changes to your backlinks.
-In this section you can see which links you have gained or lost over a period of time you can choose.
+In this section you can see which links you have gained or lost over a period of time of your choice.

 4. Click on each link to show more details about it